Leander Club

 Leander Club, founded in 1818, is one of the oldest rowing clubs in the world, and the oldest non-academic club.
 It is based in Remenham in Berkshire, England and adjoins Henley-on-Thames.
-Only three other surviving clubs were founded prior to Leander: Brasenose College Boat Club and Jesus College Boat Club (the two competing in a Head race in 1815) and Westminster School Boat Club, founded in 1813.
+Only three clubs older than Leander survive: Westminster School Boat Club, founded in 1813, and Brasenose College Boat Club and Jesus College Boat Club, which competed in a head race in 1815.